Dolvido/proof-of-play-blockchain/README.md

 User Experience: Ensure the integration is seamless and does not detract from the gaming experience.
 Conclusion
 Creating a proof-of-play blockchain is a complex task that involves integrating game mechanics with blockchain technology to use player actions as a source of entropy.
 This approach can enhance both the security and engagement of in-game actions, providing a novel way to secure blockchain networks while incentivizing player participation.

+Included are some sample smart contracts to draw inspiration from.